backdrop-contrib/slick/docs/README.md

 ## INSTALLATION
-### A sequential step below is critical otherwise potential errors:
+### A sequential step below is crucial otherwise missing dependency error:
 Skip #1 and #2 if Blazy was in place.

 1. Visit **/admin/modules** and install one of autoload modules: